Monday, September 29, 2025

-In this week's episode of The Men Behaving Badly Rewatch, Cory and Tom think they know what they're asking for as they discuss the series 1 episodes 4-6, Animals, Sex and Violence, and My Brilliant Career.
+In this week's episode of The Men Behaving Badly Rewatch, Cory and Tom cannot commit and end up down in the dumps as they discuss the series 4 episodes 1-3; Babies, Infidelity and Pornography

 Written by: Simon Nye